Dianqin-Sun/academic-website/content/event/target trial emulation/index.md

 projects:
 - projects = []
 ---
 In this journal club, I discussed the paper "Continuation of Annual Screening Mammography and Breast Cancer Mortality in Women Older Than 70 Years".
 Using this paper as an excellent example, I discussed the framework of target trial emulation.
-The {{% staticref "decision tree.pdf" "newtab" %}}slide{{% /staticref %}} is in Chinese.
+The {{% staticref "target trial emulation.pptx" "newtab" %}}slide{{% /staticref %}} is in Chinese.

 If you want to know more about **target trial emulation**, check out these resources: